My pet's dental procedure is going to cost what???

 *Dental x-rays allow the internal anatomy of teeth, roots and the bone that surrounds the roots to be examined.

-Dr. John or Dr. Karen most likely discussed your pet's dental health during an annual visit, or even during a sick care visit.
+One of our doctors will most likely discuss your pet's dental health during an annual visit, or even during a sick care visit.
 Most pets over 3 years of age have some degree of dental disease.
 During an exam it is not always easy for the veterinarian to get a really great look inside of your pet's mouth; panting, licking, movement, your pet's excitement and/or anxiety are all barriers to a really thorough mouth exam.
 Only after we have your pet under anesthesia can we get a full picture as to what may be needed to treat your pet's dental disease.
 This is the primary reason we say your pet's dental will start at a certain dollar figure; it is based on what the doctor can see of the teeth and gums during exam.

 Only after the doctor or dental technician has probed under the gums, taken dental x-rays, or removed enough hard, calcified tarter from the teeth to see them well will we have an idea of what issues may need to be addressed.